 Birrong is named from an Aboriginal word meaning “star”.
 Regents Park is named after a suburb in London.

 Settlement of the area dates from the 1830s, although growth was minimal until the late 1800s.
 Significant development did not occur until the 1920s, spurred by the construction of the railway line.
 Expansion continued in the post-war years.
 The population increased slightly from the mid 1990s.

 Birrong - Regents Park - Potts Hill is an established residential area, with water reservoirs in the east, and some industrial areas in the north-west.

-Major features of the area include Potts Hill Reservoirs, Birrong Leisure Centre, Maluga Passive Park, Avalon Reserve, Band Hall Reserve, D Simmington Field, Ferrier Park, H Wooster Field, Jensen Park, Jim Ring Reserve, Magney Reserve, Pobje Reserve and several schools.
+Major features of the area include Potts Hill Reservoirs, Birrong Leisure Centre, Jim Ring Reserve, Maluga Passive Park, Avalon Reserve, Band Hall Reserve, Bicksome Park, D Simmington Field, Ferrier Park, H Wooster Field, Jensen Park, Magney Reserve, Pobje Reserve, Small Reserve, the Birrong railway station and several schools.

 This area encompasses the suburbs of Birrong and Potts Hill, and the City of Canterbury Bankstown part of the suburb of Regents Park.
 The remaining part of the suburb of Regents Park is located in the Cumberland Council area.